Baduit/TopFlight/README.md

 There are more example in the folder TopFlightExamples of this repository.

 ## Notes
+* The arguments (after the path of the script to execute) are store into an ARRAY_OF_STRING named "args";
 * It is possible to overwrite values or routines
 * It is possible to have routine and values with the same name